itz-me-zappex/flux/README.md

 cpu-limit = 0%
-lazy-exec-focus = killall picom lazy-exec-unfocus = picom
+lazy-exec-focus = killall picom lazy-exec-unfocus = picom exec-closure = picom exec-exit = picom

-; Set FPS limit to 5, minimize (as that is borderless window) and mute on unfocus, restore FPS to 60, unmute and expand to fullscreen on focus
+; Set FPS limit to 5, minimize (as this is borderless window) and mute on unfocus, restore FPS to 60, unmute and expand to fullscreen on focus
 [Forza Horizon 4]
 name = ForzaHorizon4.exe
 mangohud-config = ~/.config/MangoHud/wine-ForzaHorizon4.conf